Academic Catalog

 ENVS 28100 Environmental Economics (LA)

 Introduction to the study of environmental problems with the perspective, analytical ideas, and methodology of economics.
 Emphasis is placed on the economic analysis of climate change.
 Topics include the relationship between economic activity and climate change, economic analysis of climate change mitigation and adaption strategies, and economic analysis of environmental policy in both the United States and the international community.
-Cross-listed as ECON 28100.
+ENVS 28100 and ECON 28100 are cross-listed courses.
 Prerequisites: ECON 12000.
 (IRR)

 4 Credits